 Like other industrial lung diseases, silicosis can take years to develop.

 Shortness of breath, a persistent cough, chest pains and fatigue are all symptoms that suggest you may be suffering from silicosis.
 A fever, loss of appetite and weight loss are also symptoms of silicosis.

 In the worst cases, silicosis can be fatal, so if you discover any of these symptoms, you should contact a medical expert as soon as possible so that a diagnosis can be reached.

-Silica exposure kills over 1,000 workers in the UK every year, 85% of which are 65 years of age or older.
-This is due to the unknown dangers of silica and no protective measures being carried out in the 60’s and 70’s
+Silica exposure kills more than 1,000 workers in the UK every year, 85% of which are 65 years of age or older.
+This is due to the unknown dangers of silica and no protective measures being carried out in the 60s and 70s.

 Those who are in contact with broken down coal, granite, gritstone, concrete, sandstone and slate are most at risk of developing silicosis.
 These occupations include:

 - Coal miners

 - Foundry workers

 Can Silicosis Lead to Other Illnesses?

 As silicosis affects the respiratory system, one of the biggest risks facing those who’ve been exposed to the disease is that it leaves sufferers particularly susceptible to other serious illnesses, including: